ryanfp/DnD-Compendium/Untitled.md

 *1st-level Ranger feature*

-You have learned to channel primal magic through your connection to the wilderness.

-### Spell Slots
+You have learned to channel the magical essence of nature to cast spells.
+See [chapter 7](https://5e.tools/book.html#xphb,7) for the rules on spellcasting.
+The information below details how you use those rules with Ranger spells, which appear in the [Ranger spell list](https://5e.tools/spells.html#blankhash,flstclass:ranger=1) later in the class's description.

-The Ranger table shows how many spell slots you have to cast your level 1+ spells.
-To cast one of these spells, you must expend a slot of the spell's level or higher.
-You regain all expended spell slots when you finish a long rest.
+***Spell Slots.*** The Ranger Features table shows how many spell slots you have to cast your level 1+ spells.
+You regain all expended slots when you finish a [Long Rest](https://5e.tools/variantrules.html#long%20rest_xphb).

-### Prepared Spells
+***Prepared Spells of Level 1+.*** You prepare the list of level 1+ spells that are available for you to cast with this feature.
+To start, choose two [level 1 Ranger spells](https://5e.tools/spells.html#blankhash,flstclass:ranger=1,flstlevel:1=1).
+[Cure Wounds](https://5e.tools/spells.html#cure%20wounds_xphb) and [Ensnaring Strike](https://5e.tools/spells.html#ensnaring%20strike_xphb) are recommended.

-You prepare the list of Ranger spells that are available for you to cast, choosing from the Ranger spell list.
-When you do so, choose a number of Ranger spells equal to your Ranger level divided by 2 (rounded down, minimum 1) + your Wisdom modifier (minimum of one spell).
-The spells must be of a level for which you have spell slots.

-For example, if you are a 5th-level Ranger, you have four 1st-level and two 2nd-level spell slots.
-With a Wisdom of 16, your list of prepared spells can include six spells of 1st or 2nd level, in any combination.
-If you prepare the 1st-level spell *cure wounds*, you can cast it using a 1st-level or 2nd-level slot.
+The number of spells on your list increases as you gain Ranger levels, as shown in the Prepared Spells column of the Ranger Features table.
+Whenever that number increases, choose additional Ranger spells until the number of spells on your list matches the number in the Ranger Features table.
+The chosen spells must be of a level for which you have spell slots.
+For example, if you're a level 5 Ranger, your list of prepared spells can include six Ranger spells of level 1 or 2 in any combination.

-### Changing Your Prepared Spells

-You can change your list of prepared spells when you finish a long rest.
-Preparing a new list of Ranger spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.

-### Spellcasting Ability
+If another Ranger feature gives you spells that you always have prepared, those spells don't count against the number of spells you can prepare with this feature, but those spells otherwise count as Ranger spells for you.

+***Changing Your Prepared Spells.*** Whenever you finish a [Long Rest](https://5e.tools/variantrules.html#long%20rest_xphb), you can replace one spell on your list with another Ranger spell for which you have spell slots.

-Wisdom is your spellcasting ability for your Ranger spells, since your magic draws on your attunement to nature.
+***Spellcasting Ability.*** Wisdom is your spellcasting ability for your Ranger spells, since your magic draws on your attunement to nature.
 You use your Wisdom whenever a spell refers to your spellcasting ability.
 In addition, you use your Wisdom modifier when setting the saving throw DC for a Ranger spell you cast and when making an attack roll with one.

 **Spell save DC** = 8 + your proficiency bonus + your Wisdom modifier

 **Spell attack modifier** = your proficiency bonus + your Wisdom modifier

-### Spellcasting Focus

-You can use a druidic focus as a spellcasting focus for your Ranger spells.
+***Spellcasting Focus.*** You can use a [Druidic Focus](https://5e.tools/items.html#druidic%20focus_xphb) as a [Spellcasting Focus](https://5e.tools/variantrules.html#spellcasting%20focus_xphb) for your Ranger spells.

-### Ritual Casting

-You can cast a Ranger spell as a ritual if that spell has the ritual tag and you have the spell prepared.
+***Ritual Casting.*** You can cast a Ranger spell as a ritual if that spell has the ritual tag and you have the spell prepared.

 ---